-The PSRT should work with a set of questions focused on interactions or transactions within the department and interagency work processes (see Appendix C for a list of sample questions).
+The SRLT should work with a set of questions focused on interactions or transactions within the department and interagency work processes (see Appendix C for a list of sample questions).

-Interviews with key stakeholders can take place in a group setting or with individuals and should be held early in the review process to ensure comprehensive examination of the issues identified in the four major elements of the review process.
-This method is also designed to solicit input on additional concerns or strengths (e.g. operational, philosophy, practices, etc.) from stakeholders external to the probation department.
-These key external stakeholders should be identified in concert with the PSRT.
-This process provides a finding in and of itself by identifying who the department's leadership believes is important to the examination and functioning of the department.
-It may also be important to get a perspective from individuals outside the department about other key stakeholder groups that could provide additional information on the department's practice.
+Interviews with key stakeholders can take place in a group setting or with individuals and should be held early in the review process to ensure comprehensive examination of the issues identified in the four major elements of the System Review process.
+This method is also designed to solicit input on additional concerns or strengths (e.g. operational, philosophy, practices, etc.) from stakeholders external to the probation department and the court.
+These key external stakeholders should be identified in concert with the SRLT.
+This process provides a finding in and of itself by identifying who the SRLT believes is important to the examination and functioning of probation and the court.
 Key stakeholders may include:

 - Judges

 - Police

 - Children's Services

 - Court Administration

 - Mental Health

 - Substance Abuse

 - Prosecutor

 - Defense Counsel

 - Schools

 - Private Providers

-- · Agency Directors
+- Agency Directors

 - Therapists

 - School Resource Officers

 - Others as identified